It has been touching to read and hear all the many heartfelt tributes to Sheikh Hamdan Al Maktoum since his death was announced midweek.

 His death comes at a time he was increasing his involvement with our yard at Whitsbury and at the last count he had 28 horses in training with me.

-The final big victory we shared came at Goodwood last summer within the Group 1 Sussex Stakes.
+The final big victory we shared came at Goodwood last summer with Mohaather in the Group 1 Sussex Stakes.
 Although Covid restrictions prevented Sheikh Hamdan attending the meeting I know the sight of his athletic colt scorching clear of his rivals gave him no end of pleasure.

 It is fair to say I would not have been able to set up as a trainer without the full backing of the Sheikh and Dick Hern.
 The seeds of our association go back to the time he bought the top class mare Height of Fashion from the Queen who then purchased West Isley from the Weinstock family.